obonaventure/mmtp-book/_sources/mptcp.rst.txt

 .. _fig-mptcp-ip4tcp-ftp-port2:
-.. tikz:: Packet carrying PORT command modified by the FTP ALG used by a NAT
+.. tikz:: Packet carrying a PORT command modified by the FTP ALG used by a NAT

    \node (A) at (0,0)  {
    \definecolor{lightcyan}{rgb}{0.84,1,1}